UPDATE 2-Peru opposition lawmakers ask finance minister to resign

 By Marco Aquino

-LIMA, June 16 Peru's opposition Popular Force party, which has a majority in Congress, asked for Finance Minister Alfredo Thorne's resignation on Friday, the party's spokesman Luis Galarreta told a news conference.
+LIMA, June 16 (Reuters) - Peru's opposition Popular Force party, which has a majority in Congress, asked for Finance Minister Alfredo Thorne's resignation on Friday, the party's spokesman Luis Galarreta told a news conference.

 Lawmaker Mauricio Mulder said Congress would censure Thorne if he did not resign.
 Thorne denied wrongdoing but told lawmakers he needed their support to remain in his job.